Table Of Content

-Data Center Design Standards, Best Practices & Mistakes To Avoid
+- Data Center Design & Architecture

 The ones where facilities teams directly aligned with both business and the IT side of the organization.
 Regular communication between application teams, virtualization engineers, and data center operators helped create a fluid architecture capable of shifting with every small market change.
 This level of agility removes legacy silo operations to enable true, digital-ready, data center architecture.
 Data center design professionals have always needed to focus on the physical side of data center architecture.
 Today, they must consider a bigger picture, and understand how a design impacts advanced applications and new use cases emerging from the ongoing digital transformation.